xVc323/popclip-humanizer/README.md

 If you encounter any issues or have suggestions:
 1. Check the existing issues in this repository
-2. Create a new issue if needed
+2. Create a new issue with details about your problem
 3. Include your PopClip version and macOS version in bug reports